 To summarize University policies governing the development, implementation, and operation of undergraduate programs offered for Penn State academic credit at an out-of-country location.

-To support the general mission of the University Office of International Programs, education abroad programs are designed to achieve the following general goals:
+To support the general mission of the University Office of Global Programs, education abroad programs are designed to achieve the following general goals:

 1. promote an international component to the University's curriculum.